serenapaneri/exprob_ass3/README.md

     - StartGame: This class should initialized all the things needed to start the investigation of the cluedo game.
 Here the robot assumes the default position, thanks to moveit, the ontology is loaded, all the individuals of the game are uploaded, then disjoint from each other and feed to the reasoner.
 Then the rooms of the game are randomized.
 Here there is only one outcome that is motion, in order to make the robot go to the various room, searching for hints.
     - Motion: This class should execute the movement of the robot between the various rooms of the cluedo game.
 If there are no new complete and consistent hypotheses, then the robot should keep going searching  new hints in other rooms, and the movement of the robot is implemented thanks to the move_base package.
 If, instead, there is actually a new complete and consistent hypothesis the robot can go to the oracle room, trying its guessing.
 There can be also the possibility that the robot never find the correct solution and, when there are no more rooms to be visited the game finish.
 So, there are three outcomes that are enter room, if the robot is still collecting hints, go_oracle, if the hypothesis formulated is complete and consistent, and game_finished, if there are no more rooms to visit.
     - Room: In this class the robot should collect the hints needed to form hypotheses.
 What it does is to make the robot assume the low_detection position, implemented with moveit and then makes the robot rotate around its yaw angle, to make a quick scan of the room and be able to detect the aruco markers in order to retrieve the hints.
 So, there are two outcomes that are complete, if the robot has already visited the two waypoints, and motion, if the robot visited just the first waypoint.
-    - Complete: This class is executed everytime the robot finish to explore the current room.
+    - Complete: This class is executed everytime the robot finishes to explore the current room.
 In this class the completeness of the hypothesis collected until that moment is checked.
 Of course, the already checked hypotheses, are no longer taken in exam and the code is structured to handle multiple complete hypotheses at one time, since it can happen.
 If there is at least one new complete hypothesis, then the robot should then check the consistency of that hypothesis, if there are not the robot goes to another room in order to collect more hints to try to form a complete hypothesis.
 So, there are two outcomes that are consistency, if the robot in that room find at least a complete hypothesis and motion, if there are not new complete hypotheses.
     - Consistent: This class is executed everytime a new complete hypothesis has been found.
 In this class the consistency of the hypothesis collected until that moment is checked.
 Of course, the already checked hypotheses, are no longer taken in exam and the code is structured to handle multiple consistent hypotheses at one time, since it can happen.
 If there is at least one new consistent hypothesis, then the robot should go to the oracle trying its guessing.
 There is only one outcome that is motion, that allows to the robot to go to the oracle, if a new complete and consistent hypothesis is found, if it's not to go searching new hints.
     - OracleRoom: This class is executed when the robot has collected all the hints that forms a complete and consistent hypothesis, and it tries its guess.
 This class should inform the robot if the hypothesis found is the winning one or not, and this is done thanks to the oracle service that checks the ID of the hypothesis of the robot with the winning one.
 If the hypothesis is correct then the game is finished.
 If it is not then the robot should restart searching for new hints and repeat all the process.
 Of course, the already checked hypotheses, are no longer taken in exam and the code is structured to handle multiple guesses at one time, since it can happen.
 Here we have two outcomes that are game_finished, if the hypothesis found is the correct one, and motion, if the hypothesis found is wrong.